 Few murders occur without a story that explains what led to the killing.
 Some stories even provide a legal justification for the killing, allowing the accused to walk away without any penalty.

 If you have been charged with murder, or manslaughter, you need an experienced and aggressive criminal defense attorney on your side to tell your story.
-You need the experienced and committed criminal defense attorney Heath Stuart on your side.
+You need our experienced and committed criminal defense attorney, Heath Stuart, on your side.